paritytech/parity-ui/README.md

-# Minimal System UI for Parity
+# Minimal Signer UI for Parity

 Minimal GUI for confirming transactions.